silnrsi/wstr/src/content/docs/scrlang/unicode/hung-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Old Hungarian script implementation is discussed in [Chapter 8 Europe-II](http://www.unicode.org/versions/latest/ch08.pdf).
+In The Unicode Standard, Old Hungarian script implementation is discussed in [Chapter 8 Europe-II — Ancient and Other Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-8/#G33926).

 ## Blocks